Displaced metatarsal fractures which can sometimes end in deformity

 The solicitors at First Personal Injury are ready to help you with your claim.

-You could have a foot injury almost anywhere but there are some places, that statistically speaking, pose more of a threat than others.
+You could injure your foot almost anywhere, but there are some places, that statistically speaking, pose more of a threat than others.

 Foot injuries that occur in an industrial workplace setting such as a factory are sometimes caused by a crushing accident which can more easily happen in an industrial workplace setting.
 A falling object could crush your foot or you could become stuck between two objects of machinery, for example.